micro/micro/README.md

     src="https://img.shields.io/badge/twitter-follow-blue.svg"></a>
 </p>

-Micro is API first development platform.
-It addresses the core requirements for building services in the cloud by providing a set of services which act as the building blocks of any platform.
+Micro is an API first development platform.
+It addresses the core requirements for building apps in the cloud by providing a set of services which act as the building blocks of any platform.
 Micro deals with the complexity of distributed systems and provides simpler programmable abstractions to build on.

 ## Overview